 The Best Creamiest Mashed Potatoes

 Wait until you hear what the secret ingredient is to make these potatoes extra velvety and creamy!
 Learn this easy trick for making perfect mashed potatoes every time.
-Big thanks to Davidson’s Safest Choice for sponsoring this post!

 I’m about to blow your minds with these mashed potatoes!
 They are the creamiest, fluffiest taters you’ll ever eat, because of the special ingredient that I sneak in right at the end of mashing them!
 Want to know how to make the best mashed potatoes you’ll ever eat?
 Read on!